Peʻahi, Hawaii

 Peʻahi (/peɪˈɑːhiː/ pay-AH-hee; [peˈʔɐhi]) is a place on the north shore of the island of Maui in the U.S. state of Hawaii.
 It has lent its name to a big wave surfing break, also known as Jaws.

 Location

+Pe'ahi (Jaws) surf break is roughly three miles east of Pāʻia and makai (ocean side) of the Hana Highway (Route 36) located a few hundred feet from the north shore cliffs at 20°56′36″N 156°17′52″W.

+Best viewing, when the wave is breaking, is from the Pe'ahi Overlook, located at the end of Hahana Road, a mostly unpaved road leading north from the highway between mile markers 13 and 14.

+Access can be difficult, especially when wet, with 4-wheel drive vehicles only recommended if driving.
+Otherwise it is about a 1.5 mile walk.

+There are no beaches in the vicinity.
+Viewing is from the top of 100-150 feet ocean side cliffs.

+Pe'ahi (Jaws)

 The name Peʻahi originally applied to an ancient Hawaii land area (ahupuaʻa) at about 20°55′00″N 156°17′00″W. Like many ancient land areas, it extended from the northern slopes of Haleakalā to the sea-level Peʻahi gulch.
 It also lent its name to a reservoir formed by a dam across the Uaoa Stream.

-The name Peʻahi means "wave" in the Hawaiian language, in the sense of a fanning or beckoning motion of the hand.

-Much of the land is owned by Alexander & Baldwin, formerly leased for agriculture to Maui Pineapple Company (until it went out of business in 2009).